Amazon sales surge, but spending bites into profit

 "Our teams remain heads-down and focused on customers," Amazon founder and chief executive Jeff Bezos said in a release.
 "It's energising to invent on behalf of customers, and we continue to see many high-quality opportunities to invest."

+Amazon has been expanding from its original mission as an online retailer to a diversified tech firm in cloud computing, online video, computer hardware and artificial intelligence.

+The company also recently announced plans to acquire US grocer Whole Foods, which could help Amazon expand in that sector.

-He noted recent company moves including launching a new version of home digital assistant Echo; upgrading Alexa artificial intelligence, expanding its streaming video offerings outside the US, and even adding to the companies air cargo fleet.
+Bezos noted recent company moves including launching a new version of home digital assistant Echo; upgrading Alexa artificial intelligence, expanding its streaming video offerings outside the US, and even adding to the company's air cargo fleet.

-Amazon shares slipped some two percent to US$1,024.99 in after-market trades that followed released of the earnings figures that fell short of Wall Street expectations.
+Amazon shares slipped some 3.3 per cent to US$1,010.50 in after-market trades that followed released of the earnings figures that fell short of Wall Street expectations.

 The report comes as Bezos briefly dethroned Microsoft founder Bill Gates as the world's richest person, according to an estimate by Forbes magazine.